Are We Measuring Oversmoothing in Graph Neural Networks Correctly?: The Rank as a Measure of Oversmoothing

 \paragraph{The Linear Case} Consider a linear GCN of the form $X^{(l+1)}=AX^{(l)}W^{(l)}$, where $A$ has a simple dominant eigenvalue $\lambda_1$ satisfying $|\lambda_1| \geq |\lambda_2|$.
 We have already noted that $\|X\|_2 \geq \|\proj X\|_2$, meaning that the numerical rank converges to one if $\|(I-\mathcal{P})X\|_F / \|X\|_2$ decays to zero.
 This occurs whenever the features grow faster in the direction of the dominant eigenvector than in any other direction.
 As established in \Cref{theorem_decay_linear_model}, this is almost surely the case in linear GNNs.
 As a direct consequence, we obtain the following result:

 \begin{theorem} Let $X^{(l+1)}=AX^{(l)}W^{(l)}$ be a linear GCN.
 Under the same assumptions as in \Cref{theorem_decay_linear_model}, the following identity holds almost surely:

 \end{theorem} Extending the result above to general GNNs with nonlinear activation functions is highly nontrivial.
-In the next subsection, we present our main theoretical result, which generalizes this analysis to a broader class of GNNs under the assumption of nonnegative weights.
+However, a simplified setting to study is the one where the weights are nonnegative.
+Indeed, exactly as in the linear case, while generally the rank decreases only on average, considering nonnegative weights yields a monotone decrease.